dierobotsdie/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/UnixShellGuide.md

 ### `HADOOP_USER_CLASSPATH`

 The Hadoop scripts have the capability to inject more content into the classpath of the running command by setting this environment variable.
-It should be a colon delimited list of dictories, files, or wildcard locatons.
+It should be a colon delimited list of directories, files, or wildcard locations.

 ```bash
 HADOOP_USER_CLASSPATH=${HOME}/lib/myjars/*.jar hadoop classpath